 Sadly, I would say that far too many Americans have tossed aside the real dictionary definition and have instead wholeheartedly adopted the Urban Dictionary/popular culture definition.
-This terrible definition is sweeping our nation and in fact, there is a man currently running for the office of President who just stated after a horrific tragedy that: “…our leaders are weak …We can’t afford to be politically correct anymore.”
-From that statement it is quite apparent that this person has adopted the popular culture definition, rather than the proper academic definition.
+This terrible definition is sweeping our nation and, in fact, there is a man who was once President who just stated after a horrific tragedy that: “…our leaders are weak …We can’t afford to be politically correct anymore.”
+From that statement, it is quite apparent that this person has adopted the popular culture definition, rather than the proper academic definition.
 I find this most unfitting for a man who desires to lead one of the world’s largest countries.
 I find it most unfitting for a man who would presume to represent me in any fashion.
 If there is ever a more fitting place for civility in discourse and consideration for others, it would certainly be in the words coming from the mouth of a nation’s potential leader.
 But enough about him.
 He’s just a product of culture gone horribly wrong.

 I am left wondering, at what point did one being politically correct become an issue to divide and belittle another over?
 When did we lose our collective soul?
 The definition above on Urban Dictionary has been in place since 2004.
 As is common with culture, the more base ideas tend to take a while to work their way into the cultural fabric at large and I suppose that may be what happened here, though admittedly culture is not often defined by the best of qualities.